At the moment, Africa and padel are not closely linked, that's clear. However, this is changing and Padel Mag offers you to analyze this.

 Morocco has many infrastructures / projects allowing it to stand out as the spearhead of the discipline in the Maghreb: we have the CAFC,Sport oasis City, or the Dakhla Padel Club that we can quote.

 But how can we talk about padel and Egypt without mentioning an extraordinary event that took place in this wonderful country?
 In December 2019, the WPT decided to carry out an exceptional exhibition match.
-Considering that a picture is worth 1000 words, we let you admire for yourselves the setting of this match and the impact it could have had on the planet padel (and not that).
+Considering that a picture is worth 1000 words, we let you admire for yourselves the setting of this match and the impact it had on the planet padel (and not that).

-world padel tour egypt | egypt padel squash pyramids |padel squash egypt pyramids 2020 |padel squash egypt pyramids | squash pyramids egypt | squash pyramids padel Egypt
+world padel tour egypt|egypt padel squash pyramids|padel squash egypt pyramids 2020|padel squash egypt pyramids|squash pyramids egypt|squash pyramids padel egypt

 QUID of Sub-Saharan Africa?